Key things to consider

 - People with M.E. may be eligible for a number of welfare benefits.
 Claimants are increasingly expected to obtain their own supporting medical evidence, which can make a crucial difference to the success of a claim or appeal.

-- M.E. can have a significant impact upon a person’s ability to work.
+- As a long-term, fluctuating condition, M.E. is categorised as a disability by the Equality Act 2010.
+M.E. can have a significant impact upon a person’s ability to work.
 For some, their symptoms are so they can’t consider working at all, while others may be able to work or volunteer when fluctuating symptoms allow.
 Patients can information on our M.E. and work pages.